Shashwat970/Data-Analytics-project/README.md

 <h3>Data Observation</h3>
 <h4>
-  In this I used titanic dataset from kaggle and used some normal functions to see what dataset has or has not, and what do I want from it as this be very helpful in when i will start Data analysis.
+  In this I used titanic dataset from kaggle and used some normal functions to see what dataset has or has not, and what do I really desire from THE DATASET as this will be very helpful, when i will start Data analysis.
 </h4>

 <h3>Data Analysis</h3>